CHAR

 contains s c

-returns true if character c occurs in the string s; otherwise it returns false.
+if character c occurs in the string s; otherwise it returns false

 Implementation note: